 Cassandra's research on the influencer following activities of Gen Z and millennials indicates that young consumers are looking for people who they can trust to provide good advice.
 That's an important characteristic amid a social media environment that's flooded with misleading information, fake news and inflammatory content.
 For brands that are developing an influencer marketing strategy to reach these young and increasingly valuable consumers, it's important to vet those influencers to ensure they'll make good brand ambassadors.

 Authenticity has become a more important theme amid growing concerns that influencer marketing is associated with misleading advertising.
 In early 2020, the Federal Trade Commission (FTC) took a key step toward cracking down on marketers that disguise paid advertising as authentic reviews or endorsements from an influencer.
 The agency voted to seek public comment on whether to update its rules on the use of testimonials in advertising.
-The concern comes as spending on influencer marketing is forecast to reach $15 billion by 2022 from $8 billion last year, Business Insider Intelligence estimates based on Mediakix data.
+The concern comes as spending on influencer marketing is forecast to reach $15 billion by 2022 from $8 billion in 2019, Business Insider Intelligence estimates based on Mediakix data.

 While fashion and lifestyle influencers are most associated with consumer purchase activity, Cassandra's data indicates that influencers in categories such as beauty, interior design and video games also have followers who are more likely to buy products.
 Eighty percent of people who follow these influencers buy beauty and grooming products, followed by fashion and style (74%), meditation and mindfulness (71%), books and literature (68%), interior design (68%) and health and wellness (66%).